Cass67/SovolZero/README.md

 # This repo is my current live Zero config i use...
 The readme explains how i get to the latest version of Kalico..
 #
-# Guide to Flash Kalico Firmware on Sovol Zero with Katapult Toolboard
+# Guide to Flash Kalico Firmware on Sovol Zero

 This guide assumes you have completed the initial setup from [Kalico on the Sovol Zero wiki](https://github.com/vvuk/printer-configs/wiki/Kalico-on-the-Sovol-Zero) and have Kalico installed and working.